jbryer/EPSY630Spring2021/website/content/course-overview/software.md

 ### R and RStudio

 We will make use of [R](http://r-project.org), an open source statistics program and language.
-Be sure to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers within the first few days of the class.
+For this course you have two options: 1.
+Use RStudio on the web or 2.
+Install it on your own computer.

+#### RStudio on the Web

+Go to [r.bryer.org](https://r.bryer.org/rstudio) to login to RStudio on the web.
+You should have received your username and password during the first class.
+If you have any issues email me.

+#### Install R and RStudio on your computer

+Although I recommend using the RStudio web version for the first part of the class, I do recommend eventually trying to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers as I will be able to help you troubleshoot any issues.
+Links to download the software are provided below:

 * R - download for [Windows](http://cran.r-project.org/bin/windows/base/), [Mac](http://cran.r-project.org/bin/macosx/), or [Linux](https://cran.r-project.org).
 * RStudio - [Download Windows, Mac, or Linux versions from here](https://rstudio.com/products/rstudio/download/#download)